-The DOCSIS Nominal Grant Interval parameter MUST be set to the Maximum Datagram Size divided by the Reserved Rate.
+The DOCSIS Nominal Grant Interval parameter MUST be set to the Maximum Datagram Size divided by the Reserved Rate converted to microseconds.

-DOCSIS Nominal Grant Interval = M/R
+DOCSIS Nominal Grant Interval = $M/R \times 1000000$.

 The DOCSIS Tolerated Grant Jitter parameter MUST be set to Slack Term.
 If the value is less than the duration of a DOCSIS minislot, then the minislot duration MUST be used instead.
-If a value of zero is specified, then the default value of 800 μs MUST be used.
+If a value of zero is specified, then the default value of $800 \ \mu s$ MUST be used.